India: A Peace Spoiler Cannot Act As A Peacemaker: Dr Moeed Yusuf - UrduPoint

 "I will not go!
 I am not going a spoiler cannot be a peacemaker," Moeed Yusuf said when asked whether he planed to go to India on the invitation of Ajit Doval to participate in a conference on Afghanistan.

 Besides the host India, other proposed invitees are Pakistan, China, Russia, Iran, Tajikistan and Uzbekistan.
-Indian NSA Ajit Doval will chair the meeting to be organised by the National Security Council Secretariat.
+Indian NSA Ajit Doval will chair the meeting to be organized by the National Security Council Secretariat.

 Dr Moeed also regretted the silence of the international community over India's massive human rights violations and state-sponsored terrorism in the Indian Illegally Occupied Jammu and Kashmir and expansionist plans.